microchip-pic-avr-examples/pic16f15276-cnano-spi-rs485-bridge-modbus-client-mplab-mcc/README.md

 ## Hardware Setup

-The PIC16F15276 Curiosity Nano (CNANO) evaluation board with the RS485 2 click, Thermo Click and Pressure Click are used as client system.
+The PIC16F15276 Curiosity Nano (CNANO) evaluation board with the [RS485 2 Click](https://www.mikroe.com/rs485-2-click), [Thermo Click](https://www.mikroe.com/thermo-click) and [Pressure5 Click](https://www.mikroe.com/pressure-5-click) are used as client system.
 The CNANO and click boards are mounted on a Curiosity Nano base for Click boards.
 The following figure shows hardware setup of the application.
 Visit [SPI-RS485 Bridge: Modbus Host Emulation using PIC16F15244 Microcontroller ](https://github.com/microchip-pic-avr-examples/pic16f15244-spi-rs485-bridge-modbus-host-emulation-mplab-mcc.git) git repository for host hardware setup.

 Refer hardware connection details table for more information.